line/centraldogma/site/src/sphinx/auth.rst

     `Apache Shiro`_ supports RDBMS or LDAP based security system as well.
 You can find the example configuration files under the ``conf/`` directory in the distribution.

-That's all.
-Now, you are ready to use the security system of Central Dogma.

 Access Control
 --------------